Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Discussion and Conclusion

+\item Surrounding built environment factors have an influence on driver-yielding behavior, which represents a significant new knowledge contribution to the literature on driver-yielding behavior. \end{itemize}

+Table~\ref{tab:log_results} delineates the specific variables considered in predicting driver yielding.
+The findings of this study highlight that vehicle speed is the most influential predictor of driver-yielding behavior.
+The faster the vehicle's speed at a point near the intersection, the less likely the driver is to yield.
+This result is intuitive, as high-speed vehicles find it more challenging to stop or slow down for pedestrians compared to lower-speed vehicles, resulting in comparatively lower yielding rates.
+This result is also supported by previous studies \cite{zheng2015modeling,schroeder2011event,salamati2013event,bai2013comparative,silvano2016analysis}, and emphasizes the significant role of vehicle speed in forecasting driver behavior.

+\editnew{The model's findings indicate that a wider major road crossing width is associated with higher driver-yielding behavior, which differs from the previous study~\cite{zhao2020modeling}.
+On the other hand, the study found that when drivers in the opposite direction yield, it reduces the probability of driver yielding, a result contrary to the findings of certain previous studies~\cite{schroeder2011event,akin2010neural}.
+One possible explanation for this counterintuitive result is that drivers may assume the pedestrian has already been accommodated by the opposite vehicle and is no longer in their path.
+This assumption could lead them to believe that further yielding is unnecessary, prompting them to proceed without stopping. }

+\editnew{We have categorized the variables into two groups: those related to specific events (e.g., vehicle speed, pedestrian type, interaction type), which are generally beyond immediate control, and those related to the intersection’s built environment.
+While built environment factors may not be easily modified, our study provides valuable insights that can guide local agencies in making informed decisions for future intersection designs or modifications.
+It is important to note that at the beginning of our study, we included land use as a feature in our model.
+However, due to the limited variability in land use characteristics among the 18 intersections we studied, this variable did not prove to be significant.}

+Built environment factors significantly influence driver-yielding behavior.
+The presence of restaurants/bars, closeness to schools, and proximity to parks increase driver-yielding rates.
+These locations typically experience higher levels of pedestrian activity.
+Therefore, various crash reduction countermeasures, such as speed control, provision of sidewalks, signage, and pedestrian-friendly infrastructure, might already be available in these highly active areas to enhance pedestrian safety, potentially increasing the probability of drivers yielding.
+However, the presence of parking lots reduces the probability of driver yielding.
+This is likely due to parking lots reducing the visibility of pedestrians, making it difficult for drivers to anticipate pedestrian arrivals for crossing.
+Consequently, drivers may not be mentally prepared to slow down or stop for pedestrians, thereby decreasing driver yielding rates.

-Although the dataset covers 18 intersections in Minnesota, its applicability to other regions might differ.
-Limitations include imbalances in data among locations and a limited scope of studied variables and conditions.
-Additionally, the absence of certain pedestrian features, such as gender and race, might influence the results.
+\editnew{In case of limitations and further study scope, the dataset covers 18 intersections in Minnesota, its applicability to other regions might vary.
+Other limitations include data imbalances among locations, a limited scope of studied variables and conditions, and the absence of certain pedestrian features, such as gender and race, which could affect the generalizability of the results.
+Future research should consider geographical expansion, the incorporation of additional relevant variables, and the use of diverse machine learning models.
+Data fusion techniques that incorporate multi-source data could be particularly useful in developing models with improved interpretability.
+Additionally, analyzing crash frequency and severity connecting with the yielding rate, could be valuable next steps.}